hyungccho/backbone_material/w7d3/tentative-project-proposal.md

 * Dragging lists and cards causes any changes in order to be saved to the database.

-Send this to instructors-sf@appacademy.io or instructors-ny@appacademy.io,
+Send this to instructors-sf@appacademy.io or instructors-ny@appacademy.io by 9am
-depending on your location.
+of w7d4.
 We will respond by the weekend to approve your outline or ask you to amend it.